notryanb/notryanb.github.io/_posts/2017-11-01-increasing-rusts-reach.md

 Come RailsConf 2016/2017 - I see Yehuda & Godfrey from Tilde giving talks about Helix, which aims at giving Rubyists an easy way to augment their *slow* Ruby code without using C, but by using safe & fast Rust!
-I started trying to make small projects to show off to co-workers this past summer, and as luck would have it,
+I started trying to make small Rust projects to show off to co-workers this past summer, which kept me in the loop of all the progress happening in the Rust community.
+As luck would have it,
 I stumbled across the Increasing Rust's Reach program, which would enable me to work directly with an experienced Rust developers and thought-leaders in the Rust community.